-Financial instruments traded include equity securities and certain derivative financial instruments.
+Financial instruments traded include certain derivative financial instruments.
 Derivative instruments are contracts whose value is derived from one or more of the underlying financial instruments or indices as defined in the contracts.
 They include swaps, forward rate agreements, options and combinations of these instruments.

 No quantitative disclosure has been made as the Company has not engaged in any material trading activities during the year.
-The Company is exposed to equity risk on its available-for-sale equity investments as disclosed in note 17.